nick29581/rfcs/text/0000-match-ergonomics.md

 ```

 The high-level idea is to auto-dereference variables during pattern-matching.
-When an auto-dereference occurs, the compiler will automatically tread the inner
+When an auto-dereference occurs, the compiler will automatically treat the inner
 bindings as `ref` or `ref mut` bindings.

 ## Definitions